pandey-ankit/coherence-new/lab6/lab6.md

       </dependency>
       ```

-2. Add the `@EnableCoherenceHttpSession` annotation to the existing `CoherenceConig.java` to enable the Coherence Spring Session.
+2. Add the `@EnableCoherenceHttpSession` annotation to the existing annotations in `CoherenceConig.java` to enable the Coherence Spring Session.

       ```java
       @EnableCoherenceHttpSession(